Guide to: healthy food & green living in Portugal

-Whenever we travel somewhere new, we always research the best places to eat and hang out.
-We travel to Portugal quite often, so we put together a list of our favorite spots in at the moment.
+Maybe you are like us, always researching places to eat good and healthy before visiting new spots.
+We have spent lots of time in Portugal, so we thought it was time to share our favorite spots in at the moment.
 The places are based in Lisboa, Ericeira or Cascais.

 Location: Torre in Cascais, Rua Joaquim Ereira 1543